thehimalayanleo/thehimalayanleo.github.io/about.md

 permalink: /about/
 ---

-I am currently pursuing my Ph.D. (third year) in Electrical and Computer Engineering (ECE) at Purdue University (with [Prof. Xiaojun Lin](https://engineering.purdue.edu/~linx/)).
+I am currently pursuing my Ph.D. (fourth year) in Electrical and Computer Engineering (ECE) at Purdue University (with [Prof. Xiaojun Lin](https://engineering.purdue.edu/~linx/)).
 I am interested in Machine Learning (privacy and security) and Wireless Communications.
 More specifically, I work on designing private algorithms using Differential Privacy.

 Currently, I work as a Graduate Research Assistant in the SuperPower Research Group, where we design systems to determine the effects of parameters on statistical power.
 More details can be found on the [the Projects tab](/Projects/).